-Since October 2012, Wilmar has put an end to the development of plantations on peatlands, regardless of depth.
+Since our sustainability policy announcement in December 2013, Wilmar has put an end to the development of plantations on peatlands, regardless of depth.
 Where plantations have been established on peat in the past, we work with expert stakeholders to ensure that best management practices are implemented, greatly reducing the risk of fires.
 Beyond this, we are also exploring options for the long term restoration of peatlands, as crops planted on peat reach the end of their current rotation.